dbt001/test/cnf2.md

 the CRD Controller includes several functions:

-  - Mwan3conf Controller, to monitor the Mwan3Conf CR;
+  - MWAN Controller, to monitor the Multiple WAN CR;

-  - FirewallConf Controller, to monitor the FirewallConf CR;
+  - FW Controller, to monitor the Firewall and NAT CR;

-  - IPSec Controller, to monitor the IPsec CRs.
+  - IPsec Controller, to monitor the IPsec and IKE CRs.

 ### Custom Resources (CRs)